 Below is a clip from Jesse James (1939).
 Apart from the famous stunt I mentioned it shows no horse trips, but does show another questionable stunt: jumping horses through a window.
 Yes, we know that’s not real glass, but you have to wonder …

-Below is a reprise the same stunt in The Long Riders – plus we see one obvious horse trip.
-Then the horses are jumped through two windows!
+Another stunt in The Long Riders is an obvious horse trip.
 Little wonder they wouldn’t want the AHA to monitor this.

 Most Movie Directors and Producers do care.

 Here’s a few that didn’t pass:

 Horses are tripped with great abandon in this Classic.

 In 1925, it’s a certainty that the safety of either beast